Incentive compensation within companies: a powerful motivating factor that needs to be managed

 These software solutions can also reduce the time taken to make adjustments, which is critical for operators responsible for calculating bonuses and for whom the deadline for the payroll changeover is a major constraint.

-The success of variable pay schemes is largely dependent on a company’s ability to set precise, fair and timely objectives.
+The success of incentive compensation schemes is largely dependent on a company’s ability to set precise, fair and timely sales targets.

 pilotage rémunération variable complexe-1